Most Affordable Nursing Schools 2023

 Average Net Price: $12,983

 Western Virginia University is a public university founded in 1867 in Morgantown, West Virginia and originally named the Agricultural College of West Virginia.
 WVU prides itself on the tireless efforts of its staff to educate, elevate, and inspire its students.
 Their passionate sports programs are spearheaded by their mascot, the Mountaineer.
-With an 84% acceptance rate, they try hard to ensure that as many students as possible have access to the quality education they offer.

 18. University of Illinois at Chicago